ShriyansSharma27/Spam_mail_detection/README.md

 ## Logistic regression model

-  - The model is built from scratch using modified formulas derived from linear regression and gradient descent
+  - The model is built from scratch using modified formulas derived from linear regression, and gradient descent
-  - It makes use of L2/ridge regularization method to avoid overfitting
+  - It uses L2/ridge regularization method to avoid overfitting
   - The accuracy of the model is ~88.6%

   <img width="550" height="292" alt="image" src="https://github.com/user-attachments/assets/ffd6b00e-d58c-4213-896f-697fcf3b2477" />